Shreeji Newsagents: History

-In 1982, Sandeep Garg, a long-time worker, and his brother took ownership of the Shreeji Newsagents' building from its previous owners.
+In 1982, Sandeep Garg, and his brother took ownership of the Shreeji Newsagents' building from its previous owners.
 Throughout the years, the two maintained a curation of magazines which included both established titles as well as more independent ones.

 In 2014, Garg's neighbor, André Balazs, encouraged Garg to use Shreeji Newsagents as an events space, after which signing events and book launches began taking place inside.
 In 2017, Virgil Abloh and System hosted a signing event there.

 In 2020, the store was redesigned by designer Gabriel Chipperfield and his design studio, Selected Work.
 Renovation took six months.
 In addition to its more modern aesthetic, it also has a café, a reading room, and a salon, as well as a new partnership with Air Mail where the digital publication can be read on iPads throughout the store.
-Chipperfield's wife, Laura de Gunzburg, redesigned the store's interiors and also runs a pop-up shop, called The Artichoke, in its back.
 Following its redesign, it dubbed itself London's "first culture concept store."